actiquest-dev/actiquest.github.io/membria/client.md

 The marketplace is not just a place to sell skills; it is part of a continuous improvement loop fueled by real-world usage data.
 The process for creating new, high-quality skills for the marketplace is directly inspired by the "LLM-to-SLM Conversion Algorithm".

-1.  **Step 1: Secure Data Collection:** With user consent, the `Agent Orchestrator` can be configured with a `Logger` component. [cite\_start]This component logs all non-HCI (Human-Computer Interaction) agent calls—capturing anonymized input prompts, output responses, and tool call data[cite: 239].
+1.  **Step 1: Secure Data Collection:** With user consent, the `Agent Orchestrator` can be configured with a `Logger` component.
+This component logs all non-HCI (Human-Computer Interaction) agent calls—capturing anonymized input prompts, output responses, and tool call data.
-2.  [cite\_start]**Step 2: Curation and Clustering:** Once a sufficient dataset is collected, it is curated to remove any sensitive information[cite: 243]. [cite\_start]Then, unsupervised clustering techniques are employed to identify recurring patterns and common tasks that are ideal candidates for specialization[cite: 246].
+2.  **Step 2: Curation and Clustering:** Once a sufficient dataset is collected, it is curated to remove any sensitive information.
+Then, unsupervised clustering techniques are employed to identify recurring patterns and common tasks that are ideal candidates for specialization.
-3.  **Step 3: SLM Selection and Fine-tuning:** For each identified task cluster, an appropriate base SLM is selected. [cite\_start]A new, specialized LoRA skill is then created by fine-tuning the SLM on the task-specific dataset, leveraging PEFT techniques like LoRA[cite: 252, 254]. [cite\_start]This process can also use knowledge distillation to transfer capabilities from a more powerful model[cite: 256].
+3.  **Step 3: SLM Selection and Fine-tuning:** For each identified task cluster, an appropriate base SLM is selected.
+A new, specialized LoRA skill is then created by fine-tuning the SLM on the task-specific dataset, leveraging PEFT techniques like LoRA.
+This process can also use knowledge distillation to transfer capabilities from a more powerful mode.
-4.  **Step 4: Publishing and Refinement:** The new skill is published to the marketplace. [cite\_start]This entire process forms a continuous loop, where new data from agent interactions is used to refine existing skills and create new ones, ensuring the ecosystem constantly adapts and improves[cite: 258].
+4.  **Step 4: Publishing and Refinement:** The new skill is published to the marketplace.
+This entire process forms a continuous loop, where new data from agent interactions is used to refine existing skills and create new ones, ensuring the ecosystem constantly adapts and improves.

 ## 7. Use Cases and Workflow Orchestration